 If you’re reading this, chances are that you love freshly ground coffee.

-You’re a proud owner of a De’Longhi coffee brewer, but your machine is acting up, and it leaks whenever it gets the chance.
+You’re a proud owner of a De’Longhi coffee maker, but your machine is acting up, and it leaks whenever it gets the chance.
 You might be wondering; why is my DeLonghi coffee machine leaking?

 Do not fret.
 This article has all the solutions you need.